-Will Trump Screw Up Republican Efforts To Hang Onto the Senate?
+Will Trump Screw Up Republican Efforts to Hang On to the Senate?

 More to the point, if Perdue and Loeffler continue to be forced to defend Trump’s mad take on what happened on November 3, the Georgia runoffs could become a referendum on Republican refusal to respect the Constitution, democratic norms, and objective reality.
 While they want to be identified with the sensible center of public opinion fearing total control of Washington by the wild-eyed socialists being ushered into power by Biden, the Georgia senators may instead paint themselves into the same extremist corner as Trump.
 And they may invite a good swift kick from voters anxious to make them break down the circus tents and kick the clowns out of town.

-Perdue and Loeffler are indeed trapped between a public opinion rock and a MAGA hard place.
+Perdue and Loeffler are indeed trapped between a public-opinion rock and a MAGA hard place.
 And Republicans everywhere who long for their success may lock themselves into a thousand closets and quietly curse the narcissistic president who put them all there.